-Hollywood and Vine Tour
+Hollywood & Vine Tour

-Start this Hollywood and Vine tour at the stunning Pantages Theater, before taking a stroll back through Hollywood history (via the Amoeba Music Store) to some of the oldest studios in Los Angeles, where film making began here.
+Start this self-guided Hollywood and Vine tour at the stunning Pantages Theater, before taking a stroll back through Hollywood history (via the Amoeba Music Store) to some of the oldest studios in Los Angeles, where film making began here.

 If you weren’t looking for this small bar, next to the entrance to the Pantages Theater, you’d probably miss it – which is why we’re sure you’re so glad to be doing our Hollywood and Vine tour!
 Verifiable history is often hard to come by where dive bars are concerned, but the Frolic Room has been going since 1934, when Prohibition was repealed – and almost certainly they were serving drinks before that!
 Poet Charles Bukowksi was a regular here and they read extracts of his poetry on Monday nights.
 Fun fact: The Frolic Room was a location in the movie L.A.
 Confidential.

 Pause your Hollywood and Vine tour here and enjoy Amoeba Music, which recently moved to this spot from its old store a few blocks over on Sunset Boulevard It’s one of the few record stores left in Los Angeles, and arguably the best.
 This particular store (the company has three others) opened in 2021 and, according the Los Angeles Times, has already become a Hollywood landmark.
 It’s also unusual because of its size, boasting millions of titles, available in CD, DVD and good old vinyl.
 They also have a very respectable poster department – perfect for a memento of your trip to LA.
 Fun fact: Amoeba Music organises free concerts here by well-known bands on a regular basis.
 How well-known?
 Ever heard of Paul McCartney?
 He played a surprise concert at the old Amoeba on Sunset in 2007.